-A quality and fun choice for babies and young toddlers.
-The Nutcase Baby Nutty’s flatter back makes it especially suited for riding in bike trailers or child bike seats.
-However, with limited ventilation, it’s not recommended for hot climates.
+A high-quality and adorably fun choice for babies and young toddlers, the Nutcase Baby Nutty’s flatter back makes it especially suited for riding in bike trailers or child bike seats.
+Quite possibly the cutest helmets on the market for boys and girls, the Baby Nutty is also one of the safest.
+Now featuring MIPS safety technology, this little helmet has an impressive resume.
 Read the review below for all the details!

 RATING: Highly Recommended

-BEST FOR: Babies and toddlers riding in child bike seats or trailers, not in hot climates
+BEST FOR: Toddlers riding in child bike seats, trailers, and balance bikes.
+Not in hot climates.

 ADJUSTMENT SYSTEM: Dial adjust